aimerykong/Recurrent-Pixel-Embedding-for-Instance-Grouping/README.md

 ```

-If you find our model/method/dataset useful, please cite our work through the [arxiv paper](https://arxiv.org/abs/1712.08273):
+If you find our model/method/dataset useful, please cite our work [draft at arxiv](https://arxiv.org/abs/1712.08273):

     @inproceedings{kong2018grouppixels,
       title={Recurrent Pixel Embedding for Instance Grouping},